 The game codes given away are mostly purchased by Fred and Emily but anyone from chat can submit any spare game codes they have.
 These are then kept in the database and added to the giveaway wheel.

 The old way of moderators or Fremily sending out won codes was manual and flaky because it was using the Twitch whisper system.
 After a recent stream where mods had to try and give out over 300 game codes to winners, I thought of a better way of doing this.
 Users can now login and easily redeem their own codes!
 I’m really happy with how well this works and it’s saved so much time!

 Twitch Clips can be submitted to the bot for them to be tweeted out on the @FremilyClips Twitter account.
 Clips have to be approved by mods or Fremily before they are tweeted out.
 I built the initial version in an hour after Fred mentioned it on stream.
 This is another feature which I’m really happy with how well it works.

 A public view of what commands are available in the chat bot.

 The wheel is created as an OBS browser source.
 It is controlled from chat

 send a request to the OBS source.
 Once a game has been won from the wheel,

 the game is marked as won in the admin and is linked to the user who won it.

 The Dashboard shows a quick overview of the number of games, giveaways and commands.
-It also shows the 10 recently won games so moderators can quickly see what games have been sent to winners.
+It also shows the 10 recently won games so moderators can quickly see what games have been sent to or redeemed by winners.